Eonil/Aliens/README.md

 License
 -------
-This library itself is licensed under MIT License.
+My work is licensed under MIT License.
-Anyway all inlcuded external libraries follows their own licensing models.
+All other included libraries follow their own licensing models, see each subproject for details.
-Refer each project for their licenses.
+Do not forget to credit authors of each libraries.